 The latest analysis to form part of this ongoing battle comes from scientists at the Nordic Cochrane Centre in Denmark.
 This time, the authors conclude that the current level of evidence in support of antidepressants is not sufficient to prove that they work better than placebo.

-The review, which now appears in BMJ Open, is a response to a paper by Dr. Andrea Cipriani and team that The Lancet published in February 2018.
-In the paper, Dr. Cipriani and team compared the performance of 21 antidepressants.
+The review, which now appears in BMJ Open, is a response to a paper by Dr. Andrea Cipriani and team that

 They set out to “compare and rank antidepressants for the acute treatment of adults with unipolar major depressive disorder,” as a guide for doctors.